BY: Bob Kenyon & Tourism Vancouver Island

 The main campgrounds and most of the accommodations are very busy during peak season, so reservations are suggested.
 For those that like to camp on the beach, there is also a walk-in campground at Schooner Cove on Long Beach.

 The hardiest and very experienced back packer may also want to plan a 5 to 7 day (75 km.) trek on the famous West Coast Trail, which was originally built as a rescue trail for shipwrecks, during the heavy winter storms.
 The trail is part of the Pacific Rim National Park Reserve.
 Overnight use permits, with quota limits, are required during the peak season (June 15- Sept.
 15) and there is often a waiting time before you can get one.
-Permits are easier to get during the shoulder season (May 1-June 14 and September 16-30)
+Permits are easier to get during the shoulder season (May 1-June 14 and September 16-30).
+You can also take a guided trek of the West Coast Trail.

 Experienced sea kayak fans can also try their skills, on the open ocean and even camp overnight in the broken islands area the Pacific Rim National Park Reserve.